noellimx/golila/README.md

 Go to step 2 if existing database is used (update to latest migration only).

-1. `./dev.sh` Ensure psql local or remote service has been started.
-Recreate an empty database.
+- `./dev.sh` Ensure psql local or remote service has been started.

+Recreate an empty database, migrate and seed data.

+Custom scripts:

-2. Initialize database schemas using Sequelize migrations.
+- Initialize database schemas using Sequelize migrations.
    `npm run db:migrate` migrate
-3. `npm run seed` This is a reseed operation.
+- `npm run seed` This is a reseed operation.
 Use models for seeding instead of sequelize-cli.

 #### Adding migrations